jutian1335230/bidding_platform/README.md

 This is a bidding platform that supports multi-player.

-To access the user interface, download JRE, javafx-sdk.
+To access the user interface, download JRE, javafx-sdk, and clone the repository.
 Then, run the following command in the CLI:
 ```
 java --module-path [path/to/your/javafx-sdk/lib] --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media,javafx.swing,javafx.swt,javafx.web -jar client.jar
 ```